AleK3y/args/README.md

 ```

 ## Exceptions
-After initializing the class you'll have to run the `update` function.
+After initializing the class you'll have to run the `parse` function.
 The function might throw these exceptions:
 - `MissingRequiredArgument`: When a required or positional parameter is missing
 - `WrongArgumentsPlacement`
 - `TooFewArguments`: When the amount of positional parameters is lower than the expected